 - Research shows that involving children and young people in local decision-making processes not only increases their commitment to civic participation, but also helps push cities to create greener, healthier living spaces for all.[ii]

 - Through a nationally representative survey of children, ages 8-17, conducted online by The Harris Poll, most children (70%) want to be included in the political process but only one-third of them currently feel included.[iii]

 - Drawing on the strengths of existing local efforts across the country to holistically improve child well-being, CFCI will provide local governments with a unique, tested opportunity to positively move the needle for America’s children, addressing systemic inequities and amplifying youth voices.

 How does CFCI help cities address the secondary impact of COVID-19 on children in the U.S.?

 In the heat of rapid response to COVID-19, it has become clear that many cities do not have emergency plans in place that address the needs of children and families — especially the most vulnerable.
 The Child Friendly Cities Initiative offers cities a unifying, holistic framework to respond, recover and reimagine cities that are fit for every child.
 A select cohort of pilot cities will work with UNICEF USA and each other to demonstrate the impact of responding to emergencies from a child rights-based approach.
-In doing so, as part of a larger community-wide child rights strategy, Houston, TX; San Francisco, CA; Minneapolis, MN and Prince George's County, MD will work across sectors and with youth to develop and execute a one-year CFCI local action plan centered around emergency response, recovery and future preparedness.
+In doing so, as part of a larger community-wide child rights strategy, Decatur, GA; Houston, TX; Johnson City, TN; Minneapolis, MN, Prince George's County, MD and San Francisco, CA will work across sectors and with youth to develop and execute a one-year CFCI local action plan centered around emergency response, recovery and future preparedness.